JPL-UNLV-CS-2021/nsm/README.md

 Follow our judgesREADME.md to run the auto coder.

-For more information about the [project](https://docs.google.com/presentation/d/1kaaJu0d3DGfcilvxLvhWHmL3THr0kAyWd66mYDnDzAQ/)
+For more information about the project visit [this](https://docs.google.com/presentation/d/1kaaJu0d3DGfcilvxLvhWHmL3THr0kAyWd66mYDnDzAQ/)

 ## Running the example